Quantile Graphical Models: Bayesian Approaches: Posterior analysis

 \section{Posterior analysis}

 We first describe the MCMC steps for posterior simulation.
 Next, we derive the variational approximation algorithm steps for our case.
+For simplicity, we illustrate the posterior sampling for $Y=X_{k,n\times 1}$ and ${\bf X}={\bf X_{-k}}^{*}$; i.e the neighborhood selection for the $k$ th node.
+For notational convenience, we will not use the suffix $k$ in this section and formulate the method for a regression setup.
 Let us introduce some notations which will be used in both formulations.

-Let ${\bf X}_{\gamma}$ is ${n\times P}$ dimensional covariate matrix containing $X_i {\bf I}_i$ in $i+1$ th column for $ i<k$ and $X_i {\bf I}_i$ in $i$th column for $i>k$ and the vector of ones in the first column.
+Let ${\bf X}_{\gamma,l}$ is ${n\times P}$ dimensional covariate matrix containing $X_i {\bf I}_{i,l}$ in $i+1$ th column for $ i<k$ and $X_i {\bf I}_{i,l}$ in $i$th column for $i>k$ and the vector of ones in the first column.

 To write the steps for variational approximation and MCMC, we define the following quantities. \begin{itemize} \item Let $Y_1={\bf 1}_{m \times 1} \otimes Y$ be an $n\times m$ length vector formed by replicating $Y, m$ times.